SPANISH 1, PART 2

 Price: $125 | Credits: One Semester | Dept: Languages | Course ID# 251-2

 This is the second semester of Spanish 1 and covers the use of the verb gustar, likes and dislikes, irregular verbs, as well as ser vs. estar, direct and indirect object pronouns, plus regular and irregular past tense preterite conjugations.
 Vocabulary regarding travel and vacation, shopping, daily routines, and food is studied.
+Students are required to attend a video conference call with the teacher for one of their unit assignments.
+This allows teachers to provide students with feedback on their spoken Spanish.
 Spanish 1 is approved by the University of California A-G as a language other than English (category E).

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
 Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.